TRUCK DRIVING TRAINING PROGRAM

 SDV 106 – Preparation for Employment (1 credit)

-If a student DOES NOT pass any portion of the program, he or she may return to retake the class.
-However, upon returning they must pay, for the class(es) they are repeating and will have to submit a DOT drug test not more than 30 days old before classes begin.
+If a student is unable to pass any portion of the program, they may return to retake the class.
+However, upon returning they must pay for the class(es) they are retaking and will have to submit a DOT drug test taken within 30 days before classes begin.

-There are as many as 200,000 job openings nationwide for long haul truckers, according to David Heller, director of safety and policy for the truckload Curriers Association.
+There are as many as 200,000 job openings nationwide for long haul truckers, according to David Heller, director of safety and policy for the Truckload Carriers Association.

 The outlook for the trucking industry is excellent.
 There is a shortage of drivers in general and long distance drivers in particular.